 Copyright protection on a website is for the content on that site.
 The U.S. Copyright Office also says that content is "material that is perceptible to the users of a particular website."
 It includes just about everything from news articles, literature, blogs, music, audio such as a podcast, webinars, games, and video.

 You can only copyright what's already on your website.
 The U.S. Copyright Office indicates that the registration extends only to the content presented with the registration.
-Any content created later to be added to the website, or any updates to the website would require its own registration.
+Any content you add to the website later, or any updates to the website would require its own registration.

 What Can You Not Copyright?

-Links to other websites don't reside on your website so you can't copyright them, although you can copyright internal links from one page to another on your site.
+- Links to other websites don't reside on your website so you can't copyright them.